jamf/anti-phishing-extension/README.md

 A web extension that augments websites with additional visual information, allowing to make an informed decision about a website's legitimacy.
 The user can take into account context such as the origin of the link and the sensitivity of the information about to be entered.

+You can get more information in our blog post, [Introducing ZecOps Anti-Phishing Extension](https://blog.zecops.com/announcements/introducing-zecops-anti-phishing-extension/).

 ## Installing the extension

 ### Loading from a folder